Lansing Historic Home Remodeling & Restoration

-Luckily, the experts at R. L. Rider Remodeling know exactly how to restore and rejuvenate your historic home.
-While many restoration specialists stop there, we take it a step further on our projects and suggest modernizing the infrastructure such as plumbing, HVAC, and wiring, too.
+Luckily, the experts at R.L.
+Rider Remodeling know exactly how to restore and rejuvenate your historic home.
+While many restoration specialists stop at cosmetic finishes, we take it a step further on our projects and suggest modernizing the infrastructure such as plumbing, HVAC, and wiring, too.
 Without taking the time to update these essential systems, the house has no “future-proofing.”
 It may appear beautiful with fresh, clean drywall and paint, but there are likely problems lurking in the decades-old “guts” of the house.
-Then, if trouble does hit, you have to tear out all the nice finishes, investigate/repair the issue, and put it all back together.
-Doing everything at once when it’s all torn up is undoubtedly the most efficient and cost-effective route.
+Then if trouble does hit you have to tear out all the nice finishes, investigate/repair the issue, and put it all back again.
+Doing everything at once when the walls are open is undoubtedly the most efficient and cost-effective route.

-R. L. Rider Remodeling had the opportunity to complete a unique restoration of one of Lansing’s historic firehouses.
-The building was completely converted into a residence as part of a 7-month remodel that helped preserve historic details and add modern convenience.
+R.L.
+Rider Remodeling had the opportunity to complete a unique restoration of one of Lansing’s historic firehouses.
+The building was completely converted into a residence as part of a 7-month remodel that helped preserve historic details and add modern conveniences.
+Check out the photo tour from the 2016 Parade of Homes Featured Remodel:

 Preserve the Past, Plan for the Future